 The calendar of the seminars is provided each year a few months after the official beginning of the PhD cycle.
-For every hour of these seminars 4 hours of study are assumed, so passing the exam of each curriculum oriented seminar is equivalent to (2+42) / 25 = 0.4 ECTS credits.
+For every hour of these seminars 4 hours of study are assumed, so passing the exam of each curriculum oriented seminar is equivalent to (2+4\2) / 25 = 0.4 ECTS credits.
 Doctoral students are invited to attend as many curriculum oriented seminars as possible, and to make the relative exams (i.e. participating to the final discussions).
-It is mandatory to acquire at least 4 credits ECTS (10 seminars) by means of the curriculum oriented seminars during the three-year Course; exceptions are possible in case of long periods spent abroad.
+It is required that a doctoral student have attended to at least 4 extended seminars during the three years for being admitted to the thesis evaluation procedure.